cda-tum/mqt-qmap/docs/source/Mapping.rst

 Quantum Circuit Mapping
 =======================

+Many quantum computing architectures limit the pairs of qubits that two-qubit operations can be applied to.
+This is commonly described by a device's *coupling map*.
-Quantum computing architectures often provide only limited connectivity between physical qubits, meaning that two-qubit gates can not be executed with arbitrary qubits.
-Quantum algorithms are usually developed and implemented without device-specific restrictions in mind.
-Before running a quantum circuit on a quantum computer the circuit needs to be *mapped*.
-This involves *qubit allocation* where logical qubits are assigned to physical qubits in an *initial layout* and *routing* where the original circuit is amended with SWAP gates such that it adheres to the target device's *coupling map*.
+To execute a generic quantum circuit (with arbitrary interactions between its qubits) on such an architecture, the circuit needs to be *mapped*.
+This involves *qubit allocation*, where logical qubits are assigned to physical qubits in an *initial layout*, and *routing*, where the original circuit is augmented with SWAP gates such that it adheres to the target device's *coupling map*.

 Consider the following circuit.